-James Bennett is Head of Department, Media Arts and Professor of Television and Digital Culture.
-He is the Principal Investigator on the ‘Social Media as Television Production Technology’ project as part of Royal Holloway’s ADAPT TV History research.
+James Bennett is Professor of Television and Digital Culture at Royal Holloway, University of London.
+He was the Principal Investigator on the ‘Social Media as Television Production Technology’ project as part of Royal Holloway’s ADAPT TV History research.
 His work focuses on the production cultures and shape of television and celebrity in digital culture.
 His latest edited collection, Media Independence: Working with freedom or working for free (Routledge, 2014), examines the role independence plays in the formation and role of media systems around the world.

 He has previously completed work as Principal Investigator on a 2-year AHRC grant, Multiplatforming Public Service Broadcasting, which examined the role independents and multiplatform productions play in the future of PSB (2010-2012).This produced the industry report: Multiplatforming Public Service Broadcasting.